backstage/backstage/plugins/scaffolder-backend-module-confluence-to-markdown/README.md

 # @backstage/plugin-scaffolder-backend-module-confluence-to-markdown

-Welcome to the `transform:confluence-to-markdown` action for the `scaffolder-backend`.
+Welcome to the `confluence:transform:markdown` action for the `scaffolder-backend`.

 ## Getting started